-Transition and Employment GuideTEA is required to develop a transition and employment guide for students enrolled in special education programs and their parents to provide information on statewide services and programs that as- sist in the transition to life outside the public school system.
-A school district shall: 1.
+Transition and Employment GuideTEA is required to develop a transition and employment guide for students enrolled in special education programs and their parents sist rovide information on statewide services and programs that as- in the transition to life outside the public school system.
+A ool district shall: 1.
 Post the transition and employment guide on the district's website if the district maintains a website; 2.
 Provide written information and, if necessary, assistance to a student or parent regarding how to access the electronic version of the guide at: a.
 The first meeting of the student's ARD committee at which transition is discussed; and The first committee meeting at which transition is dis- cussed that occurs after the date on which the guide is updated; and 3.
 On request, provide a printed copy of the guide to a student or parent.
-Edu ication Code 29.0112(a), (e) Graduation Graduation with a regular high school diploma under 15 trative Code 89.1070(b)(1), (b)(3)(D), (f)(1), (f)(2), (f)(3) terminates a student's eligibility for special education s students who receive a diploma according to 19 Admin Code 89.1070(b)(2), (b)(3)(A), (B), or (C) or (f)(4)(A), (B the ARD committee must determine needed educations upon the request of the student or parent to resume se long as the student meets the age requirements.
-19 TA 89.1070(a), (j) [See EHBAA] Graduation from high school with a regular diploma constitutes a change in placement that requires written prior notice to parents.
+Edu ıcation Code 29.0112(a), (e) Graduation Graduation with a regular high school diploma under 19 Admin trative Code 89.1070(b)(1), (b)(3)(D), (f)(1), (f)(2), (f)(3) or (f)(4 terminates a student's eligibility for special education services. students who receive a diploma according to 19 Administrative Code 89.1070(b)(2), (b)(3)(A), (B), or (C) or (f)(4)(A), (B), or (C the ARD committee must determine needed educational service upon the request of the student or parent to resume services, a long as the student meets the age requirements.
+19 TAC 89.1070(a), (j) [See EHBAA] Graduation from high school with a regular diploma constitutes a change in placement that requires written prior notice to parents.
 A district is not required to conduct an evaluation before termina- tion of eligibility due to graduation from secondary school with a regular high school diploma or due to exceeding the age eligibility for a FAPE under state law.
-A district shall provide the child with a summary of the child's aca demic achievement and functional performance, which shall in- clude recommendations on how to assist the child in meeting the child's postsecondary goals.
-[See EIF] 20 ( U.S.C.
+A district shall provide the child with a summary of the child's aca- demic achievement and functional performance, which shall in- clude recommendations on how to assist the child in meeting the child's postsecondary goals.
+[See e EIF] 20 L U.S.C.
 1414(c)(5); 34 C.F.R.
 300.102(a)(3), .305(e)(2)